Wisdom in a Wisdom-starved World

 Some people have compared the practice to eating mindfully, where you 1) take a bite, 2) chew the bite, and 3) fully savor the bite, allowing yourself to completely experience the whole process.
 In a similar way, lectio divina is about the complete experience of engaging with a wisdom text, allowing it to bring about transformative change.

 Here’s what the first week looks like.
-(I’ll add new texts and personal reflections each morning.)

-Theme: Transformative Change
+Week One: Transformative Change

 Fill your bowl to the brim

 Care about people’s approval

 and you will be their prisoner.

 Those who are motivated only by desire for the fruits of action are miserable, for they are constantly anxious about the results of what they do.
 When consciousness is unified, however, all vain anxiety is left behind.